tflynn/configure_system/README.md

 * Bash
 * Standard tools - e.g. grep, cut, ...

+If the target system is running MacOS

+* Log into the Apple Store
+* Accept any requests to login or allow installation of system extensions

 If the target system is intended to be a personal system:

-* Log into the Apple Store
 * Generate a suitable public/private key
 * Load the public key in github
 * Mark system as a personal system